nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/user-group-management/README.md

 ## Description

-This module allows you to provide group management capabilities to regular users, without being powerusers or administrators.
+This module offers group management capabilities to regular users, without being inside the `powerusers` or the `administrators` group:

 - Get the list of members of a group
 - Add a new member